The Cricket Game

 "The Cricket Game" is the tenth episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 32nd episode overall.
 It aired on January 6, 2013.

 In this episode Cora frames Regina, while flashbacks show Snow and Charming trying to deal with the Evil Queen.

 It was co-written by David H. Goodman and Robert Hull, while being directed by Dean White.

+Title card

+Pongo the Dalmatian dog walks through the Enchanted Forest.

 Plot

-Opening Sequence

-Pongo, Jiminy/Archie's dog, trots around in the forest.